 The goodwill represents the assembled workforce, acquired capabilities, and future economic benefits resulting from the acquisition.
 No portion of the goodwill is deductible for tax purposes.

-Our results for the six months ended June 30, 2023 include results from Airobotics between January 24, 2023 and June 30, 2023.
+Our results for the three months ended March 31, 2023 include results from Airobotics between January 24, 2023 and March 31, 2023.
 The following unaudited pro forma information presents the Company’s results of operations as if the acquisition of Airobotics had occurred on January 1, 2022.
 The pro forma results do not purport to represent what the Company’s results of operations actually would have been if the transactions had occurred on January 1, 2022 or what the Company’s operating results will be in future periods.

-The Company has recognized goodwill as part of the American Robotics acquisition in 2021 and Airobotics acquisition in 2023.
-The changes in the carrying amount of goodwill for the six months ended June 30, 2023 and year ended December 31, 2022, are as follows:
+The Company has goodwill acquired as part of the American Robotics acquisition in 2021 and Airobotics acquisition in 2023.
+The changes in the carrying amount of goodwill for the three months ended March 31, 2023 and year ended December 31, 2022, are as follows:

 Goodwill is tested for impairment in the fourth quarter after the annual forecasting process.
 The Company initially carried out a qualitative analysis and determined that because of changes in market conditions as well as a slower increase in revenue than previously forecast, it was more likely than not that goodwill was impaired.
 The Company engaged a third-party service provider to carry out a valuation of the American Robotics entity.
 Using a discounted cash flow analysis and revised forecasts for revenue and cash flows that are lower than the previous valuation, it was determined that the fair value of the entity was lower than the carrying value as of December 31, 2022, and an impairment of $19,419,600 was recognized in operating expenses in the Consolidated Statements of Operations for the year ending December 31, 2022, included in our 2022 Form 10-K.